 2. While only first and last names are required to add a person, you can add more properties later on to filter or group your team.

-Once all of your people are added, you can immediately invite them to your account or hold off and do this later on.
-They’ll receive an email to accept your invitation and create a login.
-Some additional properties you can add are locations (city, county, team, etc.), bill rates, utilization targets, and any other Custom Fields that your organization uses to group people, such as skill sets, the person’s manager, certifications, etc.
+You can add locations (city, county, team, etc.), bill rates, utilization targets, and any other Custom Fields that your organization uses to group people, such as skill sets, the person’s manager, certifications, etc.

 When staffing a project, you don’t always know who you'll need for your projects.
 Setting up Placeholder Resources gives you the flexibility to hold a project assignment without having a specific person to assign it to.

-TIP: Collapse the schedule view to see a condensed view of your team's availability.
-Select the drop-down menu above your team on the People View of the schedule and select Hide All Details.
+Collapse the schedule view to see a condensed view of your team's availability.
+Select the drop-down menu above your team on the People view of the schedule and select Hide All Details.